 For students entering Middle and Upper School (grades 6-12), we request that you schedule for your student to complete a standardized admission test.
 These tests include the Independent School Entrance Exam (ISEE) or the Secondary School Admission Test (SSAT).

 Testing dates, locations and registration details are posted on each site.
 We typically administer each test a few times throughout the year, along with other independent schools in our area.

 Teacher recommendations, along with report cards or transcripts, are valuable tools that help our admission committee learn a little more about your child’s academic history and accomplishments.
-We ask families to provide the following applicable forms to current teachers or administrators any time after November 1.
+We ask families to email the following applicable forms to current teachers or administrators through the admission portal any time after November 1.

 For the main admission season, we request that families help us ensure all application and admission activities are completed by December 15.
 This allows our team to ensure admission decisions can be finalized and communicated to applicants in January.
 Applications completed after January 10 are typically reviewed on a rolling basis.

 To ensure all activities are complete and that we have received all forms and transcripts from your current school, log into your online admission portal account or contact our office.

 Admission decisions will be communicated by the end of January to applicants who have completed the admission process by December 15.
 For applicants who have completed the process in the Main Admission season, decisions will be communicated on January 11.
 If there were delays in completing admission activities, the decision may be slightly delayed.
 Subsequent admission decisions are made on a rolling basis, as space permits.

 For families interested in applying for financial aid, we request completed applications and financial statements by January 10.
 Please complete the following steps to apply for financial aid: